Roboticy3/flex_logic/&hacks/Requirements/Possible approaches.md

 Questions to answer: what HDL environments are out there and what would it take to integrate them with another software?
 How is it debugged?

+The final result will likely be a mix of both approaches.
+Deepwiki code analysis has proven valuable for looking into the data structures behind different simulation libraries.
+It may be possible to frankenstein library code and custom code together.
+I thought it would be more strongly in favor of one or the other, but since it isn't, this honestly isn't in scope for requirements engineering.
+Still, it was a good use of time and research to dig into the existing tools.
 # 1: Dynamic Recompilation
 Main idea:
  - When a change is made to the circuit, compile to VHDL or another HDL and run.